smfoote/docs/content/getting-started/publishing-npm-packages.md

 2. Save it in the project directory with the name **readme.md**

-3. When you publish, this documenation will display on the web page where people download your package.
+3. When you publish, this documentation will display on the web page where people download your package.

 ## Publish!